"Well, let's head back to the dining room. Roshni may have already cooked dinner. We'll have a feast tonight."

 He wasn't hiding anything — Roshni was a shareholder too.

 Her eyes lit up."Oh!
-There are two factories that used to belong to our family.
+Two factories once belonged to our family.
 You should start operating them right away."

 "She probably thinks legal ownership will protect them from confiscation," Fayez thought.
 "But it won't.
 In reality, only power and money can protect property.
 Soon, the government will nationalize everything.
-After Bangabandhu's death, the tide will turn again — capitalism will return but nations industries would be ruined by then.
+After Bangabandhu's death, the tide will turn again — capitalism will return but nations' industries will be ruined by then.
 But I won't let this happen again."

 He didn't voice any of that.